-- Wherever possible, alternate methods for document submission will be encouraged. - Avoid hand-to-hand transmission.
-Parties remitting documents will be invited to place them on the counter where staff will then retrieve the documents. - Hand hygiene should be practised before and after handling documents.
+- Wherever possible, alternate methods for document submission are encouraged. - Avoid hand-to-hand transmission.
+Parties remitting documents should be invited to place them on the counter where staff will then retrieve the documents. - Hand hygiene should be practised before and after handling documents.

+IV.
 IN THE COURTROOM

-Access to the courtroom will require individuals to abide by the broader facility measures in place:
+Access to the courtroom will require individuals to adhere to the broader safety measures in place:

-- Practise physical distancing.

-- Practise frequent and proper hand hygiene.

-- Wear face coverings.

-- Wear PPE when required by the site assessment.
+- Practise physical distancing. - Practise frequent and proper hand hygiene. - Wear ministry provided source control face coverings. - Wear PPE when required by the risk assessment.